ZP1931301733/Modbus_test/README.md

-# ros_modbus_test Instructions
+# Ros_modbus_test Package Instructions
-A small modbus communication project in ROS.
+A small modbus communication project package in ROS.
 Read data from USR-M100 and publish data in a loop as a node.
-This project is based on the pymodbus library，which is written in python.
+This project package is based on the pymodbus library，which is written in python.
 # Install pymodbus
 The library is available on pypi.org and github.com to install with
 - `pip` for those who just want to use the library